YCL92/NightShot/README.md

 # nightShot Camera

-This is a CNN based program that enhance the photo quality in low light environment which (may) works in a similar manner as Google Camera.
+This is a CNN based program that enhances the photo quality in low light environment which (may) works in a similar manner as Google Camera.

-Given an amplification factor (gain), this program will convert the input, which is a Raw sensor data (.dng format) with standard RGBG Bayer filter array, to a demosaic image (.jpg format) with similar visual quality of a long exposure photo.
+Given an amplification factor (gain), this program will convert the input, which is the RAW sensor data (.dng format) with standard RGBG Bayer filter array, to a demosaic image (.jpg format) with similar visual quality of a long exposure photo.

 | built-in post processing | output of the network |
 | :----------------------: | :-------------------: |